ArunJ03/Mobile-Application-Development/gallerycontrol/README.md

-# MAD-EXP-8-Develop-an-Android-Application-to-Display-the-Images-using-Gallery-Control
+# MAD-EXP-10-Develop an Android Application to create a option Menu to Display Menu Items using Android Studio.

 ## AIM:

-To create a gallery control using android studio to display images or photos.
+To create an option menu to display menu items using Android Studio.

 ## EQUIPMENTS REQUIRED: